Dr Isaac Chenchiah

 Expertise

-My expertise lies at the interface between mathematics on one hand, and solid mechanics, structural engineering & biology on the other hand.
+My expertise lies at the interface between mathematics on one hand, and solid mechanics, structural mechanics and biology on the other hand.
 Current projects include morphing structures, wound healing and electroreception in bees.

 Current positions